KDuongThB/DuongThanhBaoKhanh/src/problem2/solution.md

 - **AWS CloudFormation** or **AWS CDK** to manage resources
 - **Terraform** for Infrastructure-as-Code is a great alternative but i'm not sure if it's considered part of AWS Provider (following the Task's constraints)

+### Scaling Strategies for when Product grows
+- ECS Autoscaling Group to scale horizontally
+- Buy reserved instances for better cost optimization
+- spread containers across availability zones
+- automatic scaling for Elasticache and RDS